nlieurance/User-Manual/about.md

 - **Support**: The people in my life, including the ones I work with, can count on my support.

 ## My next role
 I enjoy building things, creating concepts, and formulating strategies.
-In my next role, I'll work closely with designers, engineers, and product managers.
-My title could be any of the following:
+In my next role, I'll do all these things in close partnership with designers, engineers, and product managers.
+I'll write copy that clarifies and guides.
+My work may appear in user interfaces and documentation.

-- Content designer
-- Knowledge manager
-- Technical writer
-- UX writer

 ## Work location
 I live a bit north of Denver, so I'm on Mountain Time.
 Typically, I'm online an hour before folks on the West Coast.